 Specifically, recipe that call for boneless skinless chicken breasts.

 Not thighs, not legs, not wings, all of which I personally happen to also love.
-Nope, everyone seems to be obsessed with the lean white meat that comes with chicken breasts, and all the better when you don’t have to mess with any skin or bones.
-Plus, as lean proteins go, chicken is pretty affordable, it’s also extremely versatile to work with, and let’s be real, you can make it taste like just about anything you like!
+Nope, everyone seems to be interested in the lean white meat that comes with chicken breasts, and all the better when you don’t have to mess with any skin or bones.
+Plus, as lean proteins go, chicken breasts are pretty affordable.
+They also extremely versatile to work with.
+And — let’s be real — you can make chicken taste like just about anything you like!

-However, anyone who has cooked entire chicken breasts before will tell you that they can be annoyingly finicky to work with, especially when baked in the oven.
+That said, anyone who has baked chicken breasts before will tell you that they can be annoyingly finicky to work with, especially when baked in the oven.
 Cook them the wrong way and you’ll end up with a dry, rubbery, tough, and flavorless disaster.
 But cooked the right way?!
-We’re talkin’ juicy, tender, flavorful, deliciousness.
+We’re talkin’ juicy, tender, flavorful, perfectly baked chicken breasts.

-Everyone out there seems to have an opinion (and get ready, they differ!) about how to make perfectly baked chicken in the oven.
+Everyone out there seems to have an opinion about how to make perfectly roasted chicken breasts.
 But I thought I’d go on record today and share with you my favorite way for baking up my favorite bird.
-It’s very easy, requires minimal prep, and is absolutely foolproof (at least in my experience) for making juicy chicken breasts that you can either serve plain, cut up into strips, or even shred for your favorite meal.
-(And if you really want to be efficient, you can also bake up an extra-large batch and freeze the leftovers for future use.)
+It’s incredible easy, it requires minimal prep, and it is absolutely foolproof (at least in my experience) for making juicy chicken breasts that you can either serve plain, cut up into strips, or shred for your favorite meal.
+And — pro tip — these baked chicken breasts are also freezer-friendly, so go ahead and bake up a double batch to have leftovers for later!

 Many people are in the habit of brining a turkey for Thanksgiving, but have never considered brining chicken breasts on a regular ol’ weeknight.
 I’m telling you — this step is an absolute must for anytime you want to bake chicken breasts in the oven.
-It’s super easy, makes your chicken extra juicy and moist (yes, I used the “m” word), and — best of all! — it can be effectively done in just 15 minutes.
-Brining the chicken in warm water also helps bring the chicken to room temperature, which makes for more even cooking.
+Brining chicken is super easy, it makes your chicken extra juicy and moist (yes, I used the “m” word), and — best of all! — it can be effectively done in just 15 minutes.
+Plus if you brine chicken in lukewarm water, it also helps bring the chicken to room temperature, which makes for more even cooking.